-Subcontractors are service providers to the applicant or to partners who fully funds (100%) their activity.
-The applicant and the partners are expected to have the resources necessary to carry out the work required by the project Nevertheless, in certain circumstances subcontracting some aspects of the work may be more cost effective or efficient.
+Subcontractors are service providers to the applicant or to partners who fully fund (100%) their activity.
+The applicant and the partners are expected to have the resources necessary to carry out the work required by the project.
+Nevertheless, in certain circumstances subcontracting some aspects of the work may be more cost effective or efficient.

 Often the nature of the project requires the participation of the entities of third countries.
-The costs of entities in third countries can only be eligible when subcontracted by beneficiaries in the Member States.
+The costs of entities in third countries can only be eligible when subcontracted by the beneficiaries.